rackerlabs/technical-blog/content/blog/2020/2020-12-01-key-management-and-hsms-for-aws-workloads/index.md

 ### AWS Key Management Service (KMS)

-[AWS Key Management Service (KMS)](https://aws.amazon.com/kms/) is essentially a central hub for key management and data encryption in AWS:
+[AWS Key Management Service (KMS)](https://aws.amazon.com/kms/) is essentially a central hub for key management and data encryption in AWS.
+It offers the following benefits:

-- KMS is a fully-managed, secure, resilient, and compliant AWS service that provides centralized key management for your managed resources and applications in the cloud.
+- **Fully-managed, secure, resilient, and compliant**: KMS is an AWS service that provides centralized key management for your managed resources and applications in the cloud.
-- KMS is integrated with other AWS services, making it easy to encrypt your data at-rest.
+- **Integrated with other AWS services**: KMS makes it easy to encrypt your data at-rest.
-- AWS Encryption SDK allows you to use KMS-backed data encryption and digital signatures in your applications.
+- **Includes AWS Encryption SDK**: This tool allows you to use KMS-backed data encryption and digital signatures in your applications.
-- KMS provides fine-grained access control to the keys used for encryption.
+- **Fine-grained access control**: KMS offers this level of control to the keys used for encryption.
-- KMS integrates with AWS CloudTrail to provide you the detailed audit trails of every key operation.
+- **Audit trails**: KMS integrates with AWS CloudTrail to provide you the detailed audit trails of every key operation.

 As we'll see later, integration with other services is still a key feature